chainguard-dev/edu/content/chainguard/chainguard-images/security-advisories/index.md

 The Security Advisories page serves as a helpful resource for anyone who wants to learn more about CVEs reported within Chainguard Images.
 You can search the database of advisories to learn more about any CVEs you encounter as you work with Chainguard Images.

 Additionally, we encourage you to explore the [Chainguard Images Directory](https://images.chainguard.dev/), the parent site of the Security Advisories page.
 The Directory allows users to explore the complete inventory of Chainguard Images.
 You may also be interested in our guide on [How To Compare Chainguard Images with `chainctl`](/chainguard/chainguard-images/comparing-images/) to learn more about how you can use the Diff API to compare Chainguard Images.
+Finally, we encourage you to learn more about [noisy scan results](/chainguard/chainguard-images/scanners/false-results/) when scanning Chainguard Images.